veloren/book/src/contributors/developers/performance-analysis.md

 cargo tracy-server
 ```

-Connect to the running process via you Tracy tool: <https://github.com/wolfpld/tracy/releases>
+Connect to the running process via your Tracy tool: <https://github.com/wolfpld/tracy/releases>

 > **Note:** The version of Tracy required depends on the current version of the `tracy_client`
 > crate being used by veloren.
 This can be found in the `Cargo.lock` file at the repo root and